 |Sunday||08:00 - 20:00|

 The second-largest train station in France, Strasbourg train station is located in the administrative district of the city, around Gare-Tribunal.
 Classified as a historical monument, the building shows off the Wilhelminian period and is often ranked amongst the world’s most impressive railway stations.
 The old 19th-century facade is now encased within an ultra-modern glass shell, which contrasts beautifully to create an award-winning design.
 Each year, 75,000 passengers pass through the station, which is served by 279 daily connections, operating across France and offering international routes too.
-Paris-Strasbourg involves a short journey of 1h45mins, Nancy-Strasbourg takes 1h30mins, and Stuttgart-Strasbourg is about 1h20mins.
+Paris-Strasbourg involves a short journey of 1 hour 45 minutes, Nancy-Strasbourg takes 1 hour 30 minutes, and Stuttgart-Strasbourg is about 1h20mins.
 Getting into the very centre of the city and beyond is both possible and simple, thanks to a network of trams operating from the station, including lines A, C, D, and lines 2 and 10 of the CTS network bus.
-The city is also served by Strasbourg-Roethig railway station, located 6 km south-west of the city.
+The city is also served by Strasbourg-Roethig railway station, located 6 km southwest of the city.

 A 10-minute stroll through the historic quarter will take visitors to the city’s cathedral, which is an ornate Gothic structure, with a 142-meter-high spire that was once the world’s tallest building, holding the title for over 200 years (1647 to 1874)!
 Culture vultures will delight in the choice of museums to spark a wide range of interests.
 There’s the Musée Historique, the Musée Alsacien (dedicated to life during the early industrial revolution and before) and the Musée des Beaux-Arts, all within a short walk.

-After working up an appetite, visitors should head towards the smalls streets and alleys that surround the cathedral for a selection of restaurants and ‘Winstubs’ (wine lounges) that can be found along the river.
-Travellers can try local specialties like Sauerkraut or Biebeleskäs.
+After working up an appetite, visitors should head towards the small streets and alleys that surround the cathedral for a selection of restaurants and ‘Winstubs’ (wine lounges) that can be found along the river.
+Travellers can try local specialities like Sauerkraut or Biebeleskäs.
 To order like a local, tourists should try the Elsassbier, which is a typical beer brewed in the region.

 20 place de la Gare, 67000 Strasbourg